Apple-Cinnamon Chicken Skillet--see recipe below

 There is also the scare of kidney damage with too high protein in the diet.
 Here is an study published in the Journal of the American Dietetic Association disputing this claim.
 From the abstract:

 A frequently cited concern of very-low-carbohydrate diets is the potential for increased risk of renal disease associated with a higher protein intake.
-However, to date, no well-controlled randomized studies have evaluated the long-term effects of very-low-carbohydrate diets on renal function.
+However, to date, no well-controlled randomized studies have evaluated the long-term effects of very-low-carbohydrate diets on renal function.their conclusion:

 This study provides preliminary evidence that long-term weight loss with a very-low-carbohydrate diet does not adversely affect renal function compared with a high-carbohydrate diet in obese individuals with normal renal function.